Quantum algebra from generalized q-Hermite polynomials: The generalized discrete -Hermite II polynomials

 and

-The family of generalized discrete $q$-Hermite II polynomials satisfy two kinds of orthogonality relations, a discrete one and a continuous one.
+The family of generalized discrete $q$-Hermite II polynomials satisfy two kind of orthogonality relations, a discrete one and a continuous one.
 As was shown in \cite{ghermite}, we have:\\ {\bf{ A discontinuous orthogonality relation:}}\\

 where